Work

 Figma, Figjam

-Lightweight profile creation with conversation prompts
+Lightweight profile setup: pop-up styled creation process with fun conversation prompts

 Lower the barrier for RSVPing by helping users find other party-goers with similar interests